 Cultural Diversity In An Interconnected World

+Despite strong globalization forces, social and cultural sameness don’t increase.
+Power tensions and violent conflicts continue to persist and even erupt.
+Why?
 To answer that question, we need an anthropological analysis of the relation between cultural diversity and power within the process of sociocultural transformation.
-The Master's programme in Cultural Anthropology: Sociocultural Transformation equips you with the knowledge and skills to make this analysis.
+The Master's program in Cultural Anthropology: Sociocultural Transformation equips you with the knowledge and skills to make this analysis.

 This two-year Master has a strong international focus, and it introduces you to the complex interplay of cultural diversity and power in Africa, Asia, Latin America and the Caribbean.
 You’ll conduct ethnographic fieldwork abroad.

-This programme was rated as the best Master’s Programme out of a total of thirteen MA programs in anthropology and development studies.
+This program was rated as the best Master’s Program out of a total of thirteen MA programs in anthropology and development studies.

 This school offers programs in: